 What proportion of the national population is monitored?
-X All (>75%) D Most (50-75%) Some (10-49%) Little (<10%) None Not applicable1

-What is the size and trend in the national population?5

-Breeding/resident population only.
-Population size in spring 2017: 238 individuals Non-breeding population (on passage, wintering) INU.
-UI IIIdleS.
-07 No. of females: 151 No. of adult males: No. of females: No. immature males: Trend: □ Declined by% over the last 10 years X Fourfold increase since 1997 and 72.5 % within the reporting period.
-Trend: □ Declined by% over the last 10 years □ Stable □ Increased by% over the last 10 years

-For countries where the species occurs only occasionally, please give the details of known observations within the reporting period:

-6.1.2 Monitoring of the effects of habitat management.

-Is the effect of habitat conservation measures monitored in your country?

-X Yes D Partially D NoD Not applicable1

-Please, provide a list of on-going and completed studies with references if results are already published.

-- Habitat monitoring comprises - plant communities at control plots, - selected invertebrate groups (species, activity), for other groups merely sporadic samples, - arthropode biomass (sweep nets, ground traps), - small mammals (abundance, Barn Owl pellets), - breeding birds (control plots for common breeding birds, complete censuses of rare birds). - Indirect data on invertebrate fauna result from stomach analyses of bustards found dead. - LANGGEMACH, T. & H. WATZKE (2013): Naturschutz in der Agrarlandschaft am Beispiel des Schutz-programms Großtrappe (Otis tarda).
-Julius-Kühn-Archiv 442: 112-125. - LITZBARSKI, B. & H. LITZBARSKI (2015): Schutzprojekt Großtrappe 40 Jahre Naturschutzarbeit in der Agrarlandschaft.
+X All (>75%) ☐ Most (50-75%) ☐ Some (10-49%) ☐ Little (<10%) ☐ None ☐ Not applicable1 What is the size and trend in the national population?
+5 Breeding/resident population only.
+Population size in spring 2023: 307 individuals No. of males: 91 Non-breeding population (on passage, wintering) No. of females: 216 No. of adult males: No. of females: No. immature males: Trend: ☐ Declined by% over the last 10 years ☐ Stable X Fivefold increase since 1997 (minimum of 57 inv. in Germany) and 18.5 % increase within the reporting period.
+Trend: ☐ Declined by% over the last 10 years ☐ Stable ☐ Increased by% over the last 10 years For countries where the species occurs only occasionally, ple within the reporting period: ase give the details of known observations 6.1.2 Monitoring of the effects of habitat management.
+Is the effect of habitat conservation measures monitored in your X Ye. r country? s □ Partially □ No □ Not applicable 1 Please, provide a list of on-going and completed studies with re Habitat monitoring comprises plant communities at control plots, selected invertebrate groups (species, activity), for oth arthropod biomass (sweep nets, ground traps), small mammals (abundance, Barn Owl pellets), breeding birds (control plots for common breeding bi Indirect data on invertebrate fauna result from stomach ana • LANGGEMACH, T. & H. WATZKE (2013): Naturschutz in d er Agrarlandschaft am Beispiel des Schutz- programms Großtrappe (Otis tarda).
+Julius-Kühn-Archiv 4 LITZBARSKI, B. & H. LITZBARSKI (2015): Schutzprojekt Gr Agrarlandschaft.
 Berichte Naturforschende Gesellsch.
-Oberlausitz 23: 1-39.
-(See also 2008 report!).
+Ober oßtrappe - 40 Jahre Naturschutzarbeit in der What can be learned from these studies?
+Declining levels of nutrients in the landscape (mainly increasing species richness in plants and invertebrates, and

+Extensification and habitat management work well regarding habitat structure, nutritional basis for the bustards, and biodiversity in total.